alttch/psrt/README.md

 ## About the repository

-This repository contains PubSubRT server, implementing PSRT (open-source version without the cluster module), command-line client and Rust client library.
+This repository contains PSRT server, implementing PSRT (open-source version without the cluster module), command-line client and Rust client library.
 The cluster code is not open-source, but may be opened in the future as well.

 Other repositories: